-This spring’s #16 ranking came as no surprise to Jennifer Fung (’18), who described UC Hastings’ tax program as a “gem.”
+This spring’s #16 ranking came as no surprise to Jennifer Fung (’18), who described UC Law SF’ tax program as a “gem.”

 The two are following in the footsteps of the tax program’s founding faculty members, many of whom remain active.
 Dan Lathrope, Stephen Schwarz, and Stephen Lind, for example, continue to author several tax textbooks being used in law schools across the country.

 One unique feature of the UC Law SF program is the tax concentration that dates to the mid-1990s.
 Similar to a major, the concentration gives students a strong foundation in core tax courses and allows them to explore subspecialties such as estate planning, international tax, or tax controversy.
 Field helps each student pick the best courses to meet their professional objectives.

 The coursework leads to a year-long capstone seminar, where each 3L tax concentrator writes and presents a significant research paper on a tax-related topic of their choice.
 The capstone seminar also offers students the opportunity to build lasting connections with faculty, alumni, and each other.

 “They are in class together all year long with the people who are going to be their professional peers,” Field said.
 “It’s an opportunity for them to work cooperatively as they grow from student to practitioner.”

 Alumni of the tax concentration serve as mentors to the tax concentrators and are just as committed and invested in the success of the students as the faculty, she said.

 In addition, the students who graduate from the program are highly employed.
 “Employers come to campus specifically to hire students from our class,” she said.
 “Most of our students graduate with jobs in accounting firms or law firms.”